JeffShepherd/Rancid-Tomatillos-V2/README.md

 ## Wins

-* Learning, and leveraging, multiple new technologies in a finite amount of time
+* Learning, and leveraging, multiple new technologies in a short amount of time
-*
+* Utilizing new features of React Router to solve a challenging navigation issue
+* Optimizing performance of the aplication via architecture changes, API data scrubbing, and destructuring of objects

 ---